moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/admin-area.md

 ### 3.6.
 Broadcast messages

-Broadcast messages should cluster-level data as we want to notify all users on all cells.
+Broadcast messages should be cluster-level data as we want to notify all users on all cells.

 ### 3.7.
 Monitoring